Geography of Argentina: Climate

 Argentina is subject to a variety of climates.
-The north of the country, including latitudes in and below the Tropic of Capricorn, is characterized by very hot, wet summers (which result in a lot of swamp lands) with mild drier winters, and is subject to periodic droughts during the winter season.
+The north of the country, including latitudes in and below the Tropic of Capricorn, is characterized by very hot, wet summers (which result in a number of swamp lands) with mild drier winters, and is subject to periodic droughts during the winter season.

 Central Argentina has hot summers with tornadoes and thunderstorms (in western Argentina producing some of the world's largest hail), and cool winters.
 The southern regions have warm summers and cold winters with heavy snowfall, especially in mountainous zones.
 Higher elevations at all latitudes experience cooler conditions.

 Political geography

-Argentina borders five countries.
-Its largest and second largest international borders are the: Argentina–Chile border, which is 5308 km long and Argentina–Paraguay border which is 1699 km long.
+Argentina borders six countries with one, near the Falkland Islands, being a maritime border with the United Kingdom.
+Its largest and the world's second largest international land border is with Chile, which is 5308 km long.
+The Argentina–Paraguay border is 1699 km long.